Abigail A. Gross, Esquire

 Abigail Gross graduated from Shippensburg University with a bachelor’s degree in journalism.
 Notably, she was the first person in her family to graduate from college.
 While working a full-time position in the public relations field, she earned a second bachelor’s degree in psychology from Cedar Crest College.
 Thereafter, Abigail Gross received her law degree from The Pennsylvania State University, Dickinson School of Law.

 Soon after graduation, Abigail was hired by Post & Schell – a Philadelphia-based insurance defense firm.
 Abigail worked as an associate in the firm’s workers’ compensation department where she gained valuable experience handling the defense of workers’ compensation matters.
-In 2012, Abigail accepted a position at a smaller Philadelphia firm where she continued to dedicate her practice to workers’ compensation claims.
+In 2012, Abigail accepted a position at a smaller Philadelphia firm where she continued to dedicate her practice to workers’ comp claims.
 By 2013, Abigail decided to open her own law practice utilizing her experience in the workers’ compensation arena.
 In addition, she expanded her focus to include social security matters.
 Abigail continues to run a successful practice, where she primarily represents the injured worker.

 Abigail Gross frequently appears before Workers’ Compensation and Administrative Law Judges throughout Pennsylvania.
 She has argued many cases before the Workers’ Compensation Appeal Board, and has pursued appeals to the Pennsylvania Commonwealth Court.
 On the defense end, her clients have included interstate motor carriers, retail and food industry distribution centers, long-term care facilities, pharmaceutical companies, hotels/resorts and temporary staffing agencies.
 On the Claimant end, she has represented employees from various industries, ranging from teachers to housekeepers, from warehouse workers to physical therapists, and from construction to cosmetology.
 No matter their background, she aggressively represents her clients.
 From 2012-2017, she has consistently been recognized by Philadelphia Magazine as a “Pennsylvania Super Lawyer – Rising Star”, an honor held by less than 5% of practicing attorneys.